ataraxialinux/ataraxia/README.md

 ## For who?

-JanusLinux is made for people who likes CLI interface and for get Linux knowledge(yes, my English is perfect).
-It allows call JanusLinux: distribution for begginers.
+JanusLinux is made for people who likes CLI interface and for get Linux knowledge.
+It allows call JanusLinux: distribution for beginners.

 ## What hardware I can run it?

-You can run it on Intel i486(It can allow call Janus: distibution for poor people because I can't imagine man who use it on i486 with a good income or he/she/it use it on embedded device lol) and x86_64.
+You can run it on i686, x86_64, arm(v7), arm64.
+In future will be available these architectures: ppc, ppc64.

 ## Where I can get it?